 Empty stomachs fed very quickly hurt.
 We ALL hurt.
-I could barely move my shovel.
+When we were summoned to do road work by the Russian officers who were left, I could barely move my shovel.
 Sergei was doubled over.
 I remembered that there's an organ near the stomach, the pancreas.
 If starving wolves got into the butcher's backroom, they got sick, and almost died.
 "Pancreatitis," Ivan the butcher would say when he caught the dying wolves in the woods.
 That, or "botulism."
 They were the only two medical words he knew, and he used them a lot.
 Then, of course, he'd shoot the wolf.